Introduction

 - Fallback Logic: Use default data or stale cache with TTL checks.

-- Monitoring: Track fallback rate (< 1
+- Monitoring: Track fallback rate (< 1%) and latency with Prometheus.

 - Security: Ensure fallback data meets security standards (e.g., AES-256 encryption).